 After consultation with the Chair of the Group Audit Committee, and the Chair of the Group Risk Committee, the Group People and Remuneration Committee recommends the STI payments to be made to the Managing Director and Executives for approval by the Board.
-Approval of a STI to the Managing Director or Executives is at the complete discretion of the Board.
+Approval of an STI to the Managing Director or Executives is at the complete discretion of the Board.
 The Board discretion may result in a reduction or forfeiture of payment.

-In addition, the annual STI component awarded may be reduced or forfeited if the Company and the individual Executive does not meet 'gateways' approved by the Board at the start of the financial year.
+In addition, the annual STI component awarded may be reduced for forfeited if the Company and the individual Executive does not meet 'gateways' approved by the Board at the start of the financial year.

-The following key performance measures for the STI component and the level of achievement were assessed by the Board in respect to the FY21 financial year:
+The following key performance measures for the STI component and the level of achievement were assessed by the Board in respect to the FY21 financial year.

-Drivers Measures Performance Earnings Increasing Earnings per Share Net Interest Margin Managed in accordance with Board expectations Financial Funds Under Management Growing Funds Under Management growth (TPT) 0 Cost to income ratio Optimising operational efficiencies to improve the ratio of total operating costs (excluding bad and doubtful debt charges) to total income (the sum of net interest and non-interest income) • People People Positive employee experience scores Positive Leadership and workplace culture development • Customer Customer Net customer growth NPS scores significantly above the sector average • Risk and Compliance Risk management & reputation Risks in the business have been managed in accordance with the Risk Management Framework and the Board approved risk appetite.
-There are no outstanding regulatory matters Strategic Projects Strategic projects Successful implementation of individual strategic projects that contribute to the ongoing development and efficiency of the organisation. •

-Exceeded or met target

-Partially met target
+Drivers Measures Performance Earnings Increasing earnings per share Net interest margin Managed in accordance with Board expectations Financial Funds under management Growing funds under management (TPT) \bigcirc Cost to income ratio Optimising operational efficiencies to improve the ratio of total operating costs (excluding bad and doubtful debt charges) to total income (the sum of net interest and non- interest income). ٠ People People Positive employee experience scores Positive leadership and workplace culture development Customer Customer Net customer growth NPS scores significantly above the sector average Risk and Compliance Risk management and reputation Risks in the business have been managed in accordance with the Risk Management Framework and the Board- approved risk appetite.
+There are no outstanding regulatory matters. ٠ Strategic Projects Strategic projects Successful implementation of individual strategic projects that contribute to the ongoing development and efficiency of the organisation.
+Exceeded or met target Partially met target Below targe t